larsvilhuber/ssb-demo/code/Description-docker-conf.md

     && stata 'ssc install outreg' # Original versions: latest latest
 ```

-### Executing code on public (synthetic) data
+### Executing code on public (synthetic) data using commercial infrastructure

 Once the user has developed all the code, they execute a "reproducible run" on CodeOcean.
 This ensures that all code executes without error (note that it does *not* ensure that all necessary code has run - code can be commented out or be non-functional).
 This particular example, when run on CodeOcean infrastructure in 2021, takes about 4 minutes to execute.

+### Executing code on public (synthetic) data using private or academic infrastructure

-Alternatively, the user can export the entire capsule (including data), rebuild the image locally, and execute on their local infrastructure, using an unmodified
+Alternatively, the user can export the entire capsule (including data), rebuild the image locally, and execute on their local infrastructure, using an unmodified Dockerfile.

 Building the container: